A Minimal-Assumption Analysis of Q-Learning with Time-Varying Policies: Introduction

 \section{Introduction}

-Reinforcement learning (RL) provides a principled framework for sequential decision-making under uncertainty \cite{sutton2018reinforcement}, with broad applications in game playing \cite{silver2017mastering}, robotics \cite{levine2016end}, recommendation systems \cite{afsar2022reinforcement}, and large language models (LLMs) \cite{ouyang2022training}.
-Among the diverse algorithmic approaches in RL, Q-learning \cite{watkins1992q} stands out as one of the most fundamental and widely studied methods, owing to its simplicity, its natural interpretation as solving the Bellman equation via stochastic approximation \cite{robbins1951stochastic}, and its ability to incorporate function approximation to overcome the curse of dimensionality.
+Reinforcement learning (RL) provides a principled framework for sequential decision-making under uncertainty \cite{sutton2018reinforcement}, with broad applications in game playing \cite{silver2017mastering}, robotics \cite{levine2016end}, recommendation systems \cite{afsar2022reinforcement}, and large language models \cite{ouyang2022training}.
+Among the diverse algorithmic approaches in RL, Q-learning \cite{watkins1992q} stands out as one of the most fundamental and widely studied methods, owing to its simplicity, its natural interpretation as solving the Bellman equation via stochastic approximation \cite{robbins1951stochastic}, and its empirical success.
 In particular, a notable variant of Q-learning, known as the deep Q-network (DQN) \cite{mnih2015human}, achieved human-level performance on Atari games, which is widely regarded as a milestone in the modern development of RL.

 Due to the popularity of Q-learning, substantial efforts have been devoted to establishing its theoretical foundations.
 As discussed, Q-learning can be viewed as a stochastic approximation algorithm for solving the Bellman equation \cite{tsitsiklis1994asynchronous,borkar2000ode}.
 The randomness arises from the agent’s interaction with the environment under a learning policy, during which it collects potentially noisy samples of state transitions and rewards.
 From this perspective, the literature has developed a broad range of theoretical results to deepen our understanding of Q-learning.
 Early work established asymptotic convergence \cite{tsitsiklis1994asynchronous,borkar2000ode,borkar2009stochastic,szepesvari1998asymptotic}, while more recent studies have provided non-asymptotic guarantees, including finite-time mean-square error bounds \cite{beck2012error,beck2013improved,chen2024lyapunov,lee2024final,wainwright2019stochastic,wainwright2019variance} and high-probability bounds \cite{even2003learning,qu2020finite,li2020sample,li2023statistical}.
 In particular, it has been shown that variance-reduced Q-learning \cite{wainwright2019variance,li2020sample} almost achieves the minimax lower bound \cite{azar2012dynamic}.